 - The investment strategy of the Fund is managed and monitored using an Integrated Pensions Risk Management Framework (IPRMF) which outlines the funding objectives and risk constraints set by the Trustee.
-The IPRMF is reviewed and monitored by the Trustee on at least a quarterly basis. - The Trustee's primary funding objective for the Fund is to reach full funding by 31 March 2026 using a liability discount rate of Gilts + 60 basis points ("stable funding objective").
-In addition, the Trustee also monitors the Fund's progress against a more prudent long-term funding objective.
+The IPRMF is reviewed and monitored by the Trustee on at least a quarterly basis. - The Trustee's funding objective is to maintain and further improve its funding position on both a Technical Provisions basis and a more prudent long-term funding basis.